seleniumbase/SeleniumBase/README.md

 python setup.py install
 ```

 If you wish to use the MySQL functionality with SeleniumBase to store test results and data in the database, you'll need to [follow these instructions](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/mysql_installation.md).
+If you make any changes to your local version of SeleniumBase, you may need to run ``python setup.py install`` each time for those changes to take effect.

 SeleniumBase is [in Pypi](https://pypi.python.org/pypi/seleniumbase), which means you can also install it like this:
 ```bash